2vincentLin/Udacity_DRLND_Navigation/Report.md

 ### choice of fully connected layer units

-For this project, the choice of the fully connected layer units are 64 and 32.
-I have experimented other combinations such as [128, 64] or [256, 128], however, they can't solve the environment within 2000 episodes, in some cases, they learned nothing after 2000 episodes.
+For this project, the choice of the fully connected layer units is 64 and 32.
+I have experimented other combinations such as [128, 64] or [256, 128]; however, they can't solve the environment within 2000 episodes, in some cases, they learned nothing after 2000 episodes.

 ## Performance between different implementation

 ### DQN without soft update
-The agent solved the environment in 818 episodes, but the average reward over 100 episodes doesn't improved till 2000 episodes finished.
+The agent solved the environment in 818 episodes, but the average reward over 100 episodes doesn't improve till 2000 episodes finished.
 ![DQN_without_soft_update](assets/DQN_without_soft_update.png)

 ### DQN with soft update